FindHotel/mosql/README.md

 `:extra_props` determines the handling of unknown fields in MongoDB objects -- more about that later.

+`:filter` is a property set to get a subset of the data in a MongoDB style query.
+For example, to move all blog posts satisfying this query `db.blog_posts.find({ category: 'travel' })` then add the filter as follows.

+    :meta:
+      :filter:
+        category: travel

 By default, `mosql` looks for a collection map in a file named `collections.yml` in your current working directory, but you can